jtlap/nt2/doc/source/sdk/functor/entity/functor.rst

     template<class Args...> typename result<functor(Args...)>::type operator()(Args... const&) const;

-**Description:** Polymorph, variadic function call operators.
+**Description:** Polymorph, variadic function call operator.
 This operator performs a tag-dispatched call to a given implementation of the ``Function`` to be executed by matching its arguments list to a given category of types.